amiechen/stitches-template-generator/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note for the purpose of this repo, stitches-template-generator, it doesn't make sense to merge in and share everyone's template in one repo.
-Please fork the repo and run it locally if you wish to add your own templates for your development purpose.
-I will **only merge bug fixes and other updates** into the repo.
+Since many have asked, I (the owner of the repo) want to clarify that it doesn't make sense to merge in and share everyone's template in one repo.
+Therefore, please **fork the repo and run it locally** if you wish to add your own templates for your development purpose.
+I will **only merge bug fixes and other updates** into the repo for the meantime.

 ## Pull Request Process